-Nowadays I really enjoy running and I try to run 5-6 times a week.
-In 2012 I joined the running club AthleticPoint in Utrecht.
-Then I moved to Durham and joined the Durham City Harriers (UK), but since August 2016 I joined my old club again back in the Netherlands.
-After 2 years I needed to make a new step and joined Hellas in Utrecht, which helped me improve my 10 km, 15 km, 10 EM and marathon times.
-To date, I have run 15 marathons (including Rotterdam (three times), Amsterdam (twice), Eindhoven (three), Berlin (twice), London, Zermatt, Boston and Sneek) and several other races.
+Presently, I'm an avid runner, aiming to run 5-6 times a week.
+In 2012, I joined the AthleticPoint running club in Utrecht.
+When I moved to Durham, I joined the Durham City Harriers, but in August 2016, I returned to my old club back in the Netherlands.
+After 2 years, I sought to make a new challenge and joined Hellas in Utrecht, which helped me improve my 10 km, 15 km, 10 EM and marathon times.
+To date, I have run 15 marathons (including Rotterdam (three times), Amsterdam (three times), Eindhoven (three times), Berlin (twice), London, Zermatt, Boston, and Sneek) and several other races.
 After the COVID pandemic, I am eager to set new goals and continue to improve my running abilities.
 This year, 2023, I will do my first ultra run, the Eiger Ultra Trail run of 101 km.

 Personal best (looptijden.nl):

 (Rotterdam 2013, Amsterdam 2013, Rotterdam 2014, Berlin 2014, Rotterdam 2015, London 2015, Eindhoven 2015, Zermatt 2016, Eindhoven 2016, Boston 2017, Berlin 2017, Sneek 2018, Eindhoven 2018, Amsterdam 2019 en Amsterdam 2021)